SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Response payload: string with the query's result (as taken from the "notice" feedback with the given index).

+### `text_query_all`

+- Arguments: `text` (string), `indices` (`null` or integer).
+- Description: runs the given query at the cursor, not updating the state.
+- Failure mode: recoverable failure.
+- Failure payload: none.
+- Response payload: list of strings with the query's result (as taken from the "notice" feedback with the given indices, or all notice feedback if `null`).

 ### `json_query`

 - Arguments: `text` (string), `index` (integer).